Asian shares advance on US-China trade hopes

-SINGAPORE — Asian markets were broadly higher Monday on signs that the U.S. and China were closing in on a trade deal after months of negotiations.
+SINGAPORE — Asian markets were mostly higher Monday on signs that the U.S. and China were closing in on a trade deal after months of negotiations.

 On Saturday, U.S. Treasury Secretary Steven Mnuchin told reporters that the U.S. and China were moving closer to an agreement on trade.